-When you start the game the statistics will be accurate for the start of the 2005 season.
-As the game progresses the computer will update these with the results from the games played in your 'cricket world'.
+When you start the game the statistics will be accurately reflect those of real teams and players.
+As the game progresses it will update these statistics with the results from the games played in your 'cricket world'.

 Fixtures and Results